My phone doesn't ring, or rings once then cuts off

 If you have more than four telephones or other items of equipment plugged in, you may have exceeded your line’s REN.
 REN stands for ‘Ringing Equivalence Number’.

 To check if this is the problem, unplug all your equipment, and plug it back in again, one by one, until you locate which device is exceeding your REN limit.
-If this is the cause of the problem, you could buy an extension booster from the BT Business Shop, which will boost the REN of your line.
+If this is the cause of the problem, you could buy an extension booster, which will boost the REN of your line.